 Neivilangai prepared by our grandmothers were extremely delicious and aromatic as they used home-made ghee & lentil flour.
 My mother has a hand-driven stone grain mill with which she used to prepare flour for laddu, but now it is kept unused for a long time.
 You can find the traditional method of making flour using stone mill as below:

-You may notice the difference between laddu prepared using manual mill & grinding machine in the second photo shown below; laddu in third photo are made with flour ground by stone mill.
-If you are interested to try this method you may use this mill for skinning alone, perform de-husking manually, grind lentils into flour using mixer-grinder and follow the recipe as below.
-You would definitely find this worth the try as these laddu are more flavorful, healthier & tastier !
+You may notice the difference between laddu prepared using manual mill & grinding machine in the second photo shown below; laddu in third photo are made with flour ground by manual mill.
+If you are interested to try this method you may use this mill for skinning alone.
+You may perform de-husking manually, grind lentils into flour using machine and follow the recipe as below.
+You would definitely find this worth the try as these laddu are far more superior in terms of taste, flavor or health benefits!

 Now let us get into the modern day recipe for neivilagani :